Unusual Things to Do in the Algarve, Portugal, 2025

 Underground wine

 What's unusual about visiting a wine cellar?
-Well, the VILA VITA Parc wine cellar, or Cave dos Vinhos, is 9 metres underground.
-Built from specially imported bricks, designed to maintain a level temperature all year round, the cellar is atmospheric, beautifully laid out and home to about 11.000 bottles of some of the most amazing wines in the world.
-You can visit just for a look around, to sample some wine or enjoy some food and wine pairing.
-This is a fabulous spot too for an unusual wedding proposal....
+Well, the Vila Vita Parc wine cellar, or Cave dos Vinhos, is 8 metres underground.
+Built from specially imported bricks, designed to maintain a level temperature all year round, the cellar is atmospheric, beautifully laid out and home to about 11.000 bottles of some of the most amazing wines in the world, the largest private wine collection in Portugal.
+An amazing spot for wine tasting and to enjoy food and wine pairing.
+You can visit the cellar to sample its unique atmosphere as well as fabulous wines, or even enjoy private dining experience.

 Train with elite athletes and international coaches